konstantinos1995/try_git/README.md

 #### PHP
 * Use `_` (underscore) for variable names, eg. `$new_var`
+* Class names should use `CamelCase` with first letter capital
+* Functions and methods should use `camelCase`

 #### How to comment
 Always comment using double slash `//`, never use multiline comments on any file (JS, PHP, LESS etc.).